HackYourFuture/post-grad-ed/Week4/README.md

 > Don't make it generic, like "I learned that it's important to always keep learning".
 Instead, make it specific to your learning process.
 For example, "I learned that authentication is needed to safeguard certain routes from public access".

 3. Submit your technical assignment from week 3 as a pull request to the repository.
 Post the URL in the Slack channel

-4. Submit your codebase from the project you made in the "Application Development" section.
-Post the URL in the Slack channel

 _DEADLINE SATURDAY 23.59 CET_